CJonesCode/FlowGenius/_docs/BugIt_Implementation_Plan.md

 - Advanced search and filtering capabilities (storage layer ready)
 - `bugit archive` command (schema enhanced with solution field)

-This plan has successfully completed Phases 0, 1, 2, 3, 3+, 3++, 3+++, and 3++++ with real LangGraph integration, production-quality file operations, comprehensive automation features, professional CLI scriptability patterns, unified shell architecture, and systematic test stabilization.
-The implementation now provides a complete AI-powered CLI tool with atomic file operations, cross-platform compatibility, production-ready storage system, industry-standard CLI conventions, and robust test coverage.
+This plan has successfully completed Phases 0, 1, 2, 3, 3+, 3++, 3+++, 3++++, and 3+++++ with real LangGraph integration, production-quality file operations, comprehensive automation features, professional CLI scriptability patterns, unified shell architecture, systematic test stabilization, and complete MCP implementation.
+The implementation now provides a complete AI-powered CLI tool with atomic file operations, cross-platform compatibility, production-ready storage system, industry-standard CLI conventions, robust test coverage, and a full Model Context Protocol server exposing all functionality to AI models and IDEs.
+BugIt is now an AI-first platform ready for integration into any MCP-compatible development environment.
 Ready for Phase 4 (Advanced Features & Polish) with performance optimization and external integrations.